ligato/docs/docs/developer-guide/kvs-troubleshooting.md

         //...
     }
 ```
-   - the only exception when input argument can be edited in-place are metadata passed to the `Update` method, which are allowed to be re-used, e.g.:
+   - only exception in which an input argument can be edited in place is metadata passed to the `Update` method, and are allowed to be re-used.
+Here is an example:
 ```
     func (d *InterfaceDescriptor) Update(key string, oldIntf, newIntf *interfaces.Interface, oldMetadata *ifaceidx.IfaceMetadata) (newMetadata *ifaceidx.IfaceMetadata, err error) {
         // ...